axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-19-RADICAL COMPANIES for the Impatient.markdown

   </table>

   <h3>Retrospectives</h3>
-  <p>At a RADICAL Retrospective, members discuss the criteria they used to allocate RADs.
+  <p>At a <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> Retrospective, members discuss the criteria they used to allocate RADs.
 Participation in these Retrospectives is voluntary and members can share as much as they’d like of their criteria.
 These do not prevent people from making their own decisions, but it serves as a guide.
   </p>

   <h3>Feedback</h3>